Warren Township High School: History

 Two awards were presented to the high school in the 1999-2000 school year with a “Those Who Excel” recognition for creating a learning community throughout the school organization and the national “Blue Ribbon School” recognition from the U.S. Department of Education.

 In 2008 a major construction project was partially completed which included a renovation of the Almond Campus lunchroom.
 A 3 million dollar project that converted the black box theater into a larger seating area for students.

 According to Warren's 2008 Report Card, the school failed to meet the minimum requirements for adequate yearly progress for the sixth year in a row.
 The school's 2008-09 Federal Improvement Status is Restructuring.
 The school's 2008-09 State Improvement Status is Academic Watch Status Year 3.

 Since the 2004-2005 Report Card, Warren has had the status of "Choice".
 This was intended to allow parents to transfer their children to a school with passing scores.

 Since the 2005-2006 Report Card, Warren has had the status of "Supplemental Educational Services" under the federal law.
 This requires Warren to offer free outside tutoring to economically disadvantaged students.

 The first NCLB report card was published in the fall of 2003, the first year of Dr. Sobocinski's superintendency.
 The district failed to meet the minimum standards of NCLB in 2003, 2004, 2005, 2006, 2007 and 2008.
 The failure was always the result of failures within subgroups.
 In the All-Student category, Warren met the AYP standard.
 In each of the six years, the school district was found to have required all 11th graders to take the state assessment.

+In 2025, construction began on the addition of new locker rooms at the O'Plaine Campus.
+Replacing older ones located in the basement, that were subject to flooding, plumbing issues, and sewage backup.
+Bids came in at $10,783,466 with a budget of $12,662,834.
+Construction was completed in late summer 2026.

+District boundary

+The district includes Gurnee, Gages Lake, and Grandwood Park, as well as most of Old Mill Creek, Park City, and Wadsworth, and parts of Beach Park, Grayslake, Third Lake, and Waukegan.
+It also covers the community of Wildwood.